-THE DESIGN, MANUFACTURE, SERVICE AND RELATED MANAGEMENT BUSINESS OF UNINTERRUPTIBLE POWER SUPPLY, SWITCHING POWER SUPPLY AND INVERTER POWER PRODUCT (EXPORT)
+\THE DESIGN, MANUFACTURE, SERVICE AND RELATED MANAGEMENT BUSINESS OF UNINTERRUPTIBLE POWER SUPPLY, SWITCHING POWER SUPPLY AND INVERTER POWER PRODUCT (EXPORT)\

-Initial Certification date: 04-15-2009
+Initial Certification date: 04-15-2009 This Certificate is validity until: 03-13-2021

-Issue date: 03-14-2018 This Certificate is validity until: 03-13-2021 (The surveillance audits shall be performed in a yearly manner during the validation.
+(The surveillance audits shall be performed in a yearly manner during the validation.
 The continual effectiveness of the certificate shall be marked by the surveillance qualification logo as pasted below.)